chaudhary-vivek/SharpCausalSensitivity/README.md

 # SharpCausalSensitivity

-Code for our paper "Sharp bounds for generalized causal sensitivity analysis".
+This repository contains the code for our paper "Sharp bounds for generalized causal sensitivity analysis".

 #### Project structure
 - *data* contains the data generation files/ real-world data preprocessing